Storyblok Raises $80M Series C - Read News

 If we compare it with a CMS (content management system), content architecture forms the back end of your content strategy.
 While the front end focuses on content style, customer personas, and mapping everything to the customer journey, the back end encompasses other components, such as content models, metadata, and the organization within the CMS.

-Section titled Difference between content architecture and information architecture Difference between content architecture and information architecture
+Difference between content architecture and information architecture

 When researching content management more in-depth, you might stumble upon these two concepts, and, at first, they seem pretty similar.
 Let's check the difference.